toddaustin07/edgebridge/README.md

 * edgebridge.exe:  Windows executable (built for Windows 10)
 * edgebridge4pi:  Raspberry Pi executable (for OS = Raspbian GNU/Linux 10 (buster), CPU = ARMv7)

+If you have a Raspberry Pi with Python 3.x you can run the Python script, but if you don't have Python 3.x, you can use the executable.

 Download the Python script or applicable executable file to a folder on your computer.
 You can start it manually or preferrably, configure your computer to auto start the program as a service whenever it reboots.
 ### Configuration file (optional)
 If you want to change the default **port number** of the server (8088), you can do so by creating a configuration file which will be read when the server is started.
 This config file can also be used to provide your **SmartThings Bearer Token** if you plan to do any SmartThings API calls.